robbob42/kronk/README.md

 * **User Balances:** Each family member has an account that tracks their earnings and spending.
 * **Touchscreen UI:** A clean, 7-inch touchscreen interface for completing projects and viewing balances.
 * **Uneven Reward Splits:** An intuitive "shares" system allows for fair, uneven reward distribution on group projects.
+* **Secure Remote Access:** Use a Cloudflare Tunnel to safely view balances and record spending from your phone anywhere in the world.
 * **Admin Panel:** A separate web interface for adding/archiving users and projects.
 * **Fun Screensaver:** An idle-mode screensaver featuring quotes, recipes, and fun prompts to add personality to your kitchen.
 * **Secure & Robust:** Uses a production-ready stack (Gunicorn + Nginx) for reliable 24/7 operation.